top of page

 • Do NOT apply sunscreen, body lotions, conventional healing ointments (like Bepanthen) or antibiotic ointments (such as Nebacetin) during the healing process.

 • Recently, Bepanthen has launched a new line specific for tattoos (Bepanthen Tattoo), with ointments and cleansing gels.
-It works great for the tattoo healing process and it's an option of product you can use, but be aware it's not vegan, since it contains lanolin.
+It works great for the tattoo healing process and it's an option of product you can easily find around pharmacies, but be aware it's not vegan, since it contains lanolin.

 • Do not scratch or peel off scabs

-• Avoid touching the tattoo (unless for cleaning).
+• Do not touch the tattoo (unless for cleaning).

 • Keep yourself hydrated.